apache/helix/site-releases/trunk/src/site/markdown/Features.md

 ### CONFIGURING IDEALSTATE

-Read concepts page for definition of Idealstate.
+Read the [concepts page](./Concepts.html) for definition of IdealState.

 The placement of partitions in a DDS is very critical for reliability and scalability of the system.
 For example, when a node fails, it is important that the partitions hosted on that node are reallocated evenly among the remaining nodes.
 Consistent hashing is one such algorithm that can guarantee this.